 For this effect, change the values to 0.015, and 20%.
 This will add some size variation to the particles.

 This will make some of the particles twice as big as the others.
 This will apply a 0.2 times size variation to the particles, compared to before the 20% was set.

 Setting Spin will make particles spin as they fall - this can make effects look more interesting and less uniform.
 Set Spin to 20 degrees for both values.

 Adjusting Tilt can also add interest to an effect, by changing the angle of particles as they fall.
 Change it to 20.

 Checking the boxes next to Force and Drag makes particles look like they're falling more naturally - as if gravity was applied to them.

-Check the box next to Force.
+Click the dropdown next to Force then check the box next to Acceleration.
 You can set the particles to move with force in a certain direction, by adjusting the values next to Acceleration.
 For example, if you set acceleration to 1 along the X axis, the particles will accelerate very quickly along the X axis.